w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 - Pending availability: The block is backed but not considered available yet.
 - Included: The block is backed and considered available (we have a parablock).

+Once the parablock is considered available and part of the parachain, it is still "pending approval".
+The Inclusion Pipeline must conclude for a specific parachain before a new block can be accepted on that parachain.
+After inclusion, the Approval Process starts, and it can run for many parachain blocks at once.

 The candidate can fail to be included in the parachain in any of the following ways:
 - The collator is not able to propagate the block to any of the assigned validators.